Rob-Kachmar/lang-syntax/python/main.md

       # OrderedDict([('a', 2), ('b', 3), ('c', 1), ('d', 2), ('e', 1), ('f', 1)])

-- Convert a `list` into a list of tuple pairs, where the value is the key and the original `list` index is the value, and have it sorted by the tuple keys.
+- Convert a `list` into a list of tuple pairs, where the value is the key and the original `list` index is the value, and have it sorted by the tuple keys (original values).
   - ```python
       lst = [10, 2, 5, 15, 1, 35, 12]
       print(lst)